kiyui/dont-reinvent-bicycle/content/code/9-rewriting-night-light.md

 - Ability to have the night light sync up with the system brightness;
 - Ability to define the minimum and maximum temperature of the slider;

-Where the undelivered requiments can basically be split into:
+Where the undelivered requirements can basically be split into:

 - Indicator features
     - Scrolling on the indicator should change the night light temperature;